ABOUT TheVirtual Summit

 11:45- 12:30

-Panel Presentations: Panel Discussion: “Sharing Best Practices in Qualitative Research: Recommendations from the Experts in the Field.”
+Panel Presentations: “Sharing Best Practices in Qualitative Research: Recommendations from the Experts in the Field.”
 Panelists: Tima Bansal, Christine Beckman, Lindsey Cameron, Matthew Grimes

 12:30 - 12:50